Tom Butler, 2017

-I have come to think of people, organizations and websites, that represent themselves as pro-paranormal, even pro-survival, yet turn out to be anti-paranormal or survival, as Trojan horses.
-The parapsychological journals are full of such articles.
-Researchers commonly attract participation from the public by seeming to be pro-paranormal.
+I have come to think of people, organizations and websites, that represent themselves as pro-paranormal, even pro-survival, as Trojan Horses when they turn out to be anti-paranormal or survival.
+The parapsychological journals are full of such Trojan Horse articles.
+Anti-psi or survival researchers commonly attract participation from the public by seeming to be pro-paranormal.

-You may find it distasteful to call out Trojan horses.
+You may find it distasteful to call out Trojan Horses.
 I do.
-So, consider opening a discussion about them in a discussion board such as the ATransC Idea Exchange at atransc.org/forum/.
-At least there, you can get a second opinion and perhaps work with others to find a way to neutralize bad players without making a public spectacle or leaving the problem for the next person to become a victim.
+So, consider opening a discussion about them on a discussion board such as the ATransC Idea Exchange at atransc.org/forum/.
+At least there, you can get a second opinion and perhaps work with others to find a way to neutralize bad players without making a public spectacle or without leaving the problem for the next person to become a victim.